 Hon.
 Daniel Qavvik: Thank you, Mr. Speaker.
 Good morning, colleagues.
 Good morning, Sanikiluarmiut.
-Nunavut Arctic College has a Student Support Division which helps our students to prepare our students to complete our Nunavut Teacher Education Program, and there are online services as well within Nunavut Arctic College that, through partnership with Memorial University, the student services has expanded tutoring services via online services.

-As well, there are a total of 11 tutors that are hired using Nunavut Arctic College's surplus funds, four are students and seven are local, and those are often educators themselves.
-Also, the tutors are available in the communities; four tutors in Iqaluit, one tutor in Rankin Inlet, one in Cambridge Bay, three in Sanirajak, one in Whale Cove, and one in Arctic Bay.
+Mr. Speaker, Nunavut Arctic College has a Student Support Division which helps our students to prepare our students to complete our Nunavut Teacher Education Program, and there are online services as well within Nunavut Arctic College that, through partnership with Memorial University, their student services have expanded tutoring services via online services.
+As well, there are a total of 11 tutors that are hired using Nunavut Arctic College's surplus funds; four are students and seven are local, and those are often educators themselves.
+Also, Mr. Speaker, the tutors are available in the communities; four tutors in Iqaluit, one tutor in Rankin Inlet, one in Cambridge Bay, three in Sanirajak, one in Whale Cove, and one in Arctic Bay.
 The Sanirajak portion is the most often used as they have six students that are in their second year program.
 Thank you, Mr. Speaker.